Winnipeg: Cityscape

 Centred on the intersection of Portage and Main, Downtown Winnipeg is the city's central business district.

+The Canadian Museum for Human Rights and downtown Winnipeg skyline at night, viewed from the Forks.

 There are officially 236 neighbourhoods in Winnipeg.
-Downtown Winnipeg, the city's financial heart and economic core, is centred on the intersection of Portage Avenue and Main Street and covers about 1 sqmi.
+Downtown Winnipeg, the city's financial heart and economic core, is centred on the intersection of Portage Avenue and Main Street and covers about 2.6 km2.
 More than 72,000 people work downtown, and over 40,000 students attend classes at its universities and colleges.

 Downtown Winnipeg's Exchange District is named after the area's original grain exchange, which operated from 1880 to 1913.
 The 30-block district received National Historic Site of Canada status in 1997; it includes North America's most extensive collection of early 20th-century terracotta and cut stone architecture, Stephen Juba Park, and Old Market Square.
 Other major downtown areas are the Forks, Central Park, Broadway-Assiniboine and Chinatown.
 Many of Downtown Winnipeg's major buildings are linked with the Winnipeg Walkway.

 Residential neighbourhoods surround the downtown in all directions; expansion is greatest to the south and west, although several areas remain underdeveloped.
 The city's largest park, Assiniboine Park, houses the Assiniboine Park Zoo and the Leo Mol Sculpture Garden.
 Other large city parks include Kildonan Park and St. Vital Park.
-The city's major commercial areas are Polo Park, Kildonan Crossing, South St. Vital, Garden City (West Kildonan), Pembina Strip, Kenaston Smart Centre, and Osborne Village The main cultural and nightlife areas are the Exchange District, the Forks, Osborne Village and Corydon Village (both in Fort Rouge), Sargent and Ellice Avenues (West End) and Old St. Boniface.
+The city's major commercial areas are Polo Park, Kildonan Crossing, South St. Vital, Garden City (West Kildonan), Pembina Strip, Kenaston Smart Centre, and Osborne Village.
+The main cultural and nightlife areas are the Exchange District, the Forks, Osborne Village and Corydon Village (both in Fort Rouge), Sargent and Ellice Avenues (West End) and Old St. Boniface.
 Osborne Village is Winnipeg's most densely populated neighbourhood and one of the most densely populated neighbourhoods in Western Canada.